Slow road to recovery in quake-ravaged Haiti

 "Part of the problem is there is a lack of cooperation among Haitians themselves, who should be able to say 'These are the people who know how to get things done and these are the people you should be talking to,'" he said.

-O'Brien, whose company has rebuilt dozens of schools since the quake struck and has pledged to build many more, said he had not spoken with Martelly but was assured by government officials the education fund had not been tampered with.
-"I believe the money is safe and sound," he said.
+"The money is there.
+Nobody is authorized to use it," Martelly told reporters on Tuesday, dismissing claims that millions in funds for education had gone missing.
+O'Brien, whose company has rebuilt dozens of schools since the quake and has pledged to build many more, said he had not spoken with Martelly personally but was assured by government officials the education fund had not been tampered with.

 Some Haiti aid contributors have sought to chart their own path.